Vitamin C is one of the most critical nutrients for overall health and has many often overlooked benefits.

 Vitamin C Supplements

-When looking for a supplement, be aware that many are derived from corn, which is a huge GMO crop.
-Look for a non-GMO option and/or one that is derived from a different source.
+When looking for a supplement, be aware that some are derived from corn, which is a huge GMO crop.

-Absorption is also key with any kind of supplement.
-Liposomal technology is one of the best and newest ways for your body to absorb more nutrients.
-It essentially encapsulates the vitamin C particles in fat cells (liposomes) so that they are protected as they pass through your gut and released slowly at the proper time for maximum absorption.
+This essentially encapsulates the vitamin C particles in fat cells (liposomes) so they are protected as they pass through your gut and are released slowly for better absorption.

-Best Vitamin C for Your Skin & Health
+A Top Vitamin C Supplement for Your Skin & Health

-When it comes to both quality and maximum absorption, PuraThrive’s Micelle Liposomal Vitamin C is quite possibly the best supplement on the market.
+When it comes to both premium quality and maximum absorption, Purality Health’s “RADIANT C” Micelle Liposomal Vitamin C is an outstanding choice.